 The 18m separation between the potential future development of the subject site and the adjoining development at 617-621 Pacific Highway may give rise to wind tunnelling/velocity issues given the potential respective heights of these proposals.
 A study identifying wind impacts of these development and strategies to mitigate and reduce any impacts particularly in the context of pedestrian comfort at the ground plane, should be included with a planning proposal submission.

-As detailed in Section 8.3.5, the Planning Proposal is accompanied by a Pedestrian Wind Environment Statement prepared by Windtech Consultants (at Appendix G).
+The amended planning proposal is accompanied by an updated Pedestrian Wind Environment Statement prepared by Windtech Consultants (at Appendix G).
 This assesses the likely impacts of the indicative concept building envelope on the local wind environment that affects pedestrians in the proposed outdoor areas and communal open spaces.
 Comprehensive wind tunnel testing and assessment of the pedestrian wind environment associated with a detailed proposal will be provided with a future development application for the site.

-The Pedestrian Wind Environment Statement concludes that, subject to implementation of recommendations contained within, the site is capable of accommodating a future development aligned with the Planning Proposal and relevant wind controls and considerations.
+The amended Pedestrian Wind Environment Statement concludes that, subject to implementation of recommendations contained within, the site is capable of accommodating a future development aligned with the amended planning proposal and relevant wind controls and considerations.